seyitbugraerden/Next15-QRApplication/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## :page_with_curl: Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## :star: Give A Star